SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-types.md

 ### To modify an asset type

-To modify an asset type, click the edit icon on the right side of each asset type.
+1. Click the edit icon on the right side of each asset type.

-In the editor, make your changes and click **Save**.
+2. Make your changes in the editor.
+3. Click **Save**.

 ### To delete an asset type

-Click **Delete** to delete an existing asset type.
 There are two ways to delete an asset.

 #### Delete each asset type individually